Abdelkabir-menani/GUI-with-Mysql-CRUD-tkinter/README.md

 #### The update button:

+The update button works by adding the info of the id of the student we want to update his info

-On the The student manager page
+On the The student manager page, the update looks like this

 ![update_student.png](https://github.com/Abdelkabir-menani/GUI-with-Mysql-CRUD-tkinter/blob/main/Images/update_student.png)